SMS Sankt Georg: Service history

 On 11 March 1901, the keel for Sankt Georg was laid down at the Pola Arsenal.
 She was launched on 8 December 1903, and completed on 21 July 1905.
-Starting from her commissioning, Sankt Georg frequently served in the training squadron, along with the three s, though she alternated in the squadron with the armored cruiser Kaiser Karl VI.
+Starting from her commissioning, Sankt Georg frequently served in the training squadron, along with the three s, though she alternated in the squadron with the armored cruiser 'Kaiser Karl VI.
 Once the summer training schedule was completed each year, the ships of the training squadron were demobilized in the reserve squadron, which was held in a state of partial readiness.

 In April 1907, Sankt Georg and the protected cruiser were sent to the United States to represent Austria-Hungary at the Jamestown Exposition, the commemoration of the 300th anniversary of the Jamestown colony, the first permanent English settlement in the Americas.
 In addition to the celebration at Jamestown, Sankt Georg also visited Annapolis and New York City while on the trip.
 In addition to the Austro-Hungarian delegation, the international fleet consisted of warships from Great Britain, Japan, Germany, France, Italy, and several other nations.
 The event started on 26 April, and over the following two weeks, the crews from many of the ships, including Sankt Georg, competed in various sailing and rowing races.
-Of eighteen races, Sankt Georgs crew placed in six, winning two.
+Of eighteen races, Sankt Georg's crew placed in six, winning two.